pleiszenburg/zugbruecke/docs/faq.rst

 Yes and no.

 Pointers to simple C data types (int, float, etc.) used as function parameters or within structures can be handled just fine.

-Pointers to arbitrary data structures can be handled if another parameter of the call contains the length of the memory section the pointer is pointing to.
-*zugbruecke* uses a special ``memsync`` protocol for indicating which memory sections must be kept in sync between the *Unix* and the *Wine* side of the code.
+Pointers to arbitrary data structures can be handled if another parameter of the call contains the length of the memory section the pointer is pointing to. *zugbruecke* uses a special ``memsync`` protocol for indicating which memory sections must be kept in sync between the *Unix* and the *Wine* side of the code.
 If run on *Windows*, the regular *ctypes* will just ignore any ``memsync`` directive in the code.

 Is it thread-safe?
 ------------------

 Probably (yes).
 More extensive tests are required.

 If you want to be on the safe side, start one *zugbruecke* session per thread in your code manually.
 You can do this as follows:

 .. code:: python

-	from zugbruecke.ctypes import session
+	from zugbruecke import ctypes_session
 	# start new thread or process (multiprocessing) - then, inside, do:
-	a = session()
+	a = ctypes_session()
 	# now you can do stuff like
-	kernel32 = a.load_library('kernel32', 'cdll')
+	kernel32 = a.cdll.kernel32
 	# do not forget to terminate the session (i.e. the Windows Python interpreter)
-	a.terminate()
+	a._zb_terminate()